Joey Wendle Preview, Player Props: Marlins vs. Phillies

 Joey Wendle At The Plate

-- In 87 games played this year, he has hit a homer in only two of them.
+- In 88 games played this season, he has gone deep in only two of them.

-- Wendle has driven in a run in 16 games this season (18.4%), including two games with multiple runs batted in.
+- Wendle has driven in a run in 16 games this year (18.2%), including two games with multiple runs batted in.

-- He has scored in 24 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.